3D segmentation

 Training for 3D segmentation

 You can create image crops from z-stacks (in YX, YZ and XZ) using the script cellpose/gui/make_train.py.
 If you have anisotropic volumes, then set the --anisotropy flag to the ratio between pixel size in Z and in YX, e.g. set --anisotropy 5 for pixel size of 1.0 um in YX and 5.0 um in Z. Now you can drag-and-drop an image from the folder into the GUI and start to re-train a model by labeling your crops and using the Train option in the GUI (see the Cellpose2 tutorial for more advice).
-If the model with all crops isn’t working well, you can alternatively separate the crops into two folders (YX and ZY/ZX) and train separate networks, and use pretrained_model_ortho when declaring your model.

 See the help message for more information: